Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 Futurama

-The next stop on our walking tour was Futurama, a creative workspace established in 2011 that houses 12 Cuban artist studios.
+The next stop on our walking tour was Futurama, a creative workspace established in 2011 that houses 12 studios by Cuban artists.
 Upon entering, we were greeted by a robust and beautiful Cuban manina—a lady of society.

 Cuban Manina at Futurama.
 Photo by Ramaa Reddy